Privilger/RoboMaster-Simulator/README.md

 This repository contains:

+1. Latest 2020 arena map.
 1. Multi-agent navigation based on [multi-jackle](https://github.com/NicksSimulationsROS/multi_jackal) ROS package.
 2. [Omni-directional chassis](https://github.com/ridgeback/ridgeback_simulator) combine with RoboRTS.
+2. turret(simplified as a rotatable camera) on the robot model.

 ## TODO
-1. Add the 2020 Competition's map.
 2. Connect it with OpenAi gym framework.
 It can be done by ref the [gym-gazebo2](https://github.com/AcutronicRobotics/gym-gazebo2) repository.
 3. Speed up the gazebo simulation.
 4. Add bunos and supply function.